-As of late (thanks in large part to ongoing congressional probes into the matter), not a day has gone by without new revelations about Pruitt’s mismanagement of the EPA or exorbitant spending of taxpayer funds.
-We now know of the hotel moisturizer that the five-eight politico forced aides to fetch and all about his fancy snack habits, and details about inane things he had his staff do keep popping up.
+Pruitt’s grifts made headlines during a historic Summer of Scam (that also included the tale of fake German heiress Anna Delvey and crimes of the so-called “Portofino pirate”).
+The politico’s impressive scams led to Congressional probes and near-daily revelations about his exorbitant spending of taxpayer funds.
+We learned of hotel moisturizer that the five-eight politico forced aides to fetch and all about his fancy snack habits, and details about inane things he had his staff do.

 He had a pricey phone booth built for himself.